-Complaints against school staff (except the Head Teacher) should be made in the first instance, to Mrs Majcher, the Head Teacher via the school office.
+Complaints against school staff (except the headteacher) should be made in the first instance, to Mrs Majcher via the school office.
 Please mark them as Private and Confidential.

-Complaints that involve or are about the Head Teacher should be addressed to Anne Sheddick (the Chair of Governors), via the school office.
+Complaints that involve or are about the headteacher should be addressed to Anne Sheddick (the Chair of Governors), via the school office.
 Please mark them as Private and Confidential.

-Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to the Clerk to the Governing Body via the school office.
+Complaints about the Chair of Governors, any individual governor or the whole governing board should be addressed to Melanie Peel (the Clerk to the Governing Board) via the school office.
 Please mark them as Private and Confidential.